mylabpcb/myCPU/pages/en/mycpu/modules/bus.md

     <img src="{{ site.baseurl }}/img/mycpu/modules/bus/bus_module_3d.png" alt="BUS module 3D view" title="3D view of the BUS module" width="500px">
     <figcaption>3D view of the BUS module</figcaption>
 </figure>
+> Only one board of the chained structure must to have the power source connector and switch.
+Should be the first at the top of the chain.
+The rest of the boards don't need them and you can leave their places empty with no electrical issues.
+{: style="text-align: justify"}
 <figure class="center">
     <img src="{{ site.baseurl }}/img/mycpu/modules/bus/bus_module_assembled_2_min.png" alt="BUS module assembled view" title="Assembled view of the BUS module" width="500px">
     <figcaption>Assembled view of the BUS module</figcaption>